nicolasparexxx-del/copilot-extension/.github/ISSUE_TEMPLATE/bug_report.md

 Any details relevant to your environment and context -->

--   Client (e.g. github.com, VS Code, Codespaces, JetBrains):
+-   Client (e.g. IDE, CLI, VS Code, Codespaces, JetBrains):
 -   Other details: